 Information for SeSE teachers

 This information is intended for teachers of SeSE-courses.
-If you are interested in offering a course within the SeSE-programme, please contact the SeSE director of studies.
+If you are interested in offering a course within the SeSE-programme, please contact the SeSE director.

 Most SeSE-courses correspond to five credits and have a particular format.

 - One week of preparatory work, e.g., literature studies, carried out at the university where the student is enrolled (home university)

 - One week on site, typically at the university of the teacher.
 Ideally the course starts Monday at lunch and end Friday at lunch.

 - One week of work after the course is completed, typically project work and examination